saola-tools/saola-plugin-restfront/test/app/README.md

-## app-restfront example
+## @saola/plugin-restfront example

 ### Run the example

-Install the dependencies of app-restfront:
+Install the dependencies of @saola/plugin-restfront:

 ```shell
 npm install